elliotzlin/ee106a-baxteraser/minutes.md

 ## 10 November 2017
 ### 1500 -
 * Working locally on making the IK prefrom the entire process at the push of the enter key
 * Making sure that GIT properly shows the name of the individual whom commited.
+* Finally made a file that runs everything and reached CHECKPOINT 1 ...
+AGAIN ...
+* Alan is down.
+Long live Ada!
+* Need to continue our work, making sure that the robot does not spin out of control